 Preparation for General Anaesthetic

-The preparation for your dental anaesthesia appointment is an important part of the process.
-Read on to learn what to expect leading up to a sleep dentistry procedure, and how to prepare for general anaesthesia.
+The preparation for your dental anesthesia appointment is an important part of the process.
+Read on to learn what to expect leading up to a sleep dentistry procedure, and how to prepare for general anesthesia.

 The Consultation Appointment